 HCPD encourages those with special circumstances to use the flagging program so that officers can be provided with important information before they arrive at your residence.
 All information remains confidential and is never shared with outside entities, and is only used to benefit responding officers.

 There is an initial $25 fee to register your alarm system.
+This is one-time fee as long as you remain at your current address, even if you switch alarm companies.
 Registrations are required to be renewed every two years at no additional cost.
 Please log in to your account at the linked website below to renew your system.
 Failure to register your alarm system can result in a civil penalty of $200 for each police response.